Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 When I started planning this article, my hope was to have the bfloat16 arithmetic be taped out as part of my second generation systolic array on IHP 130 nm.

-But in the midst of writing this article the Tiny Tapeout community got the chance to do a second IHP 130 nm targeting IHP’s newer [sg13cmos5l](https://github.com/IHP-GmbH/ihp-sg13cmos5l) node.
+But in the midst of writing this article the Tiny Tapeout community got the chance to do a second tapeout on IHP 130 nm targeting IHP’s newer [sg13cmos5l](https://github.com/IHP-GmbH/ihp-sg13cmos5l) node.
 Just like how we got the chance to do the GF180 tapeout for the [first generation systolic array](https://essenceia.github.io/projects/two_weeks_until_tapeout/) this was a private experimental shuttle, making us come full circle.

 {{< figure